mrkline/backpak/docs/src/formats.md

 the last step of a backup is to upload a *snapshot*.
 Each contains:
 1. The magic bytes `MKBAKSNP`
-2. The file version number (currently always 1)
+2. The file version number (currently 1)
 3. A [CBOR](https://cbor.io/) file containing snapshot metadata (author, tags, and time), the absolute paths that the snapshot backed up, and the root tree of the backup.

-We don't bother with compressing snapshots sine they're so small.
+We don't bother with compressing snapshots since they're so small.

 ## Repository health